 Neil Luck

-His work explores the pathos and interaction between live performance and multimedia, attempting to frame the act of music making as something curious, or weird, or useful, or spectacular in and of itself.
+Luck’s work explores the pathos and interaction between live performance and multimedia, attempting to frame the act of music making as something curious, or weird, or useful, or spectacular in and of itself.
 Neil’s work takes a range of forms from music-theatre, to concert works, radio, public projects and recordings.
 The results are often deeply collaborative, either with artists, choreographers, researchers and other specialists, or publicly engaged in some way.

-Neil is the founder and director of the music-theatre ensemble ARCO, and a co-founder of artist cooperative squib-box.
+He is the founder and director of the music-theatre ensemble ARCO, and a co-founder of artist cooperative squib-box.
 He performs with artist Jennifer Walshe in the duo WACK.
 Independently, he has also worked with and written for people and ensembles across Europe, and presented work at music venues, festivals, and galleries internationally including the ICA, Whitechapel Gallery, MATA Festival (NYC), Tate Britain, Tate Modern, BBC Proms, Palais de Tokyo (Paris), in Vilnius and Aarhus Capital of Culture festivals, and the Tokyo Experimental Festival.
 His music has been released on several labels including Entr’acte, Nonclassical, Accidental Records, and squib-box.

 Artist website: neilluck.com